Towards an unified theory for testing statistical hypothesis: Multinormal mean with nuisance covariance matrix

 Similarly, by (2.25) and (2.29) the $L_{n}^{*}$ and $U_{n}^{*}$ can be exactly obtained with respect to those non-informative prior differentials mentioned above over the space ${\mbSigma}\in {\mathcal M}$ for the problem of testing against a halfspace ${\cal H}_{p}^{*}$.

-Riemannian geometry yields an invariant volume element $dv$ on $\mathcal M$ which is of the form $dv=|{\mbSigma}|^{-(p+1)/2}(d{\mbSigma})$, where $(d{\mbSigma})=\prod_{1 \leq j \leq i \leq p} d{\sigma}_{ij}$ with $d{\sigma}_{ij}$ being the Lebesgue measure on $R$.
+Let $\mathcal P_{p}$ be the space of positive definite matrices.
+Riemannian geometry yields an invariant volume element $dv$ on $\mathcal P_{p}$ which is of the form $dv=(\mbox{det}{\mbSigma})^{-(p+1)/2}(d{\mbSigma})$, where $(d{\mbSigma})=\prod_{1 \leq j \leq i \leq p} d{\sigma}_{ij}$ with $d{\sigma}_{ij}$ being the Lebesgue measure on $R$.
 We may naturally adopt this relevant Haar measure $dv$ as the underline measure of the a prior of $\mbSigma$.
 The likelihood integrated with respect to this relevant Haar measure $dv$ for the nuisance covariace matrix can be viewed as in a Bayesian light.
-It is not hard to note that for testing against global alternative, the Hotelling's $T^{2}$-test is the version of integrated LRT (and UIT).
+It is not hard to note that for testing against global alternative, the Hotelling's $T^{2}$-test is the version of integrated LRT.
 Moreover, for the problem (1.4) the corresponding integrated LRT and integrated UIT also have the same forms as those of the corresponding LRT and UIT, respectively.
-These will result in the reconciliation of frequentist and Bayesian paradigms via the fiducial inference for the problem (1.4).
+These will reconcile frequentist with Bayesian paradigms via the fiducial inference for the problem (1.4).

 {\sc Theorem 2.3}. {\it For the problem of testing $H_{0}:{\mbtheta} = {\bf 0}$ against $H_{1}:{\mbtheta} \in {\cal C}\backslash \{{\bf 0}\}$, where ${\cal C}$ is either the positive orthant space ${\cal O}_{p}^{+}$ or the halfspace ${\cal H}_{p}^{*}=\{{\mbtheta}|~{\theta}_{p} \geq 0 \}$, then both the LRT and the UIT are the versions of integrated LRT and integrated UIT respectively.}